dan-weaver/alext/src/pages/issues/womenshealth.md

 ## Protecting choice and access to care

-Alex's strong belief is that decisions about women’s health should be between women and their physicians.
+Alex's strong belief is that decisions about women's health should be between women and their physicians.
 Our government should not encroach upon women's decisions about their health and their families.
 Alex takes seriously the importance of access to affordable, high-quality healthcare for all women.
 In